openrewrite/rewrite-docs/getting-started/getting-started.md

 ## Step 5: Running Recipes from External Modules

 To run recipes from a rewrite module that isn't part of the core rewrite libraries, add a plugin dependency on the module to your pom.xml.
-In this example we'll use rewrite-testing-frameworks, a rewrite-provided module which contains mockito, junit, and assertJ related refactoring recipes.
+In this example we'll use rewrite-spring, a rewrite-provided module which contains spring, mockito, junit, and assertJ related refactoring recipes.

 1. Add an appropriately scoped dependency on rewrite-testing-frameworks
-2. Set the `org.openrewrite.java.testing.JUnit5Migration` recipe as active.
+2. Set the `org.openrewrite.java.spring.boot2` recipe as active.

 After applying these steps, the relevant portions of your build file will look like this: